rvdh/aws_lambda_bunq2ynab/README.md

 Environment Variable | How to get the value
 -------------------- | --------------------
-YNAB_BUDGET_ID | Choose the GUID of the budget you want to use YNAB_ACCOUNT_ID | Choose the GUID of the account you want to import the transactions to
+YNAB_BUDGET_ID | Choose the GUID of the budget you want to use

 ## Registering the callback handler at bunq
 * At "Handler", type: auto_sync.add_callback